junxit/us-congress-bills-114/metadata.md

 - 2015-02-24 — Placed on the Union Calendar, Calendar No. 19.
 - 2015-02-24 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 114-27.
 - 2015-02-24 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 114-27.
+- 2015-02-25 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.